 Initial Database Size is any space allocated to the test database that is used to store the initial population, Database Metadata, User-Defined Objects, and any space used as formatting overhead by the DBMS.
-Initial Database Size is measured after the database is initially loaded with the data generated by VGenLoader.
+Initial Database Size is the space used by PostgreSQL for data or log after the database is initially loaded with the data generated by VGenLoader.
+This space usage should be recorded for the calculations required by Clauses 5.6.6 and 5.6.7.